Sgurra Bhreac (Nova Scotia): Name

 Sgurra is a Gaelic term for “hill.”
 The form 'Sgurr' or 'Sgùrr na' is not uncommon as part of the name of a mountain in Scotland.
 In Canada, however, its usage in geographical names is rare and generally only found in the province of Nova Scotia where it is a generic term for hill.
 The name, Sgurra Bhreac, (pronunciation approximately "skoor ah brec") means spotted or pitted ridge or rock in Gaelic, speckled peak.

 The name, Sgurra Bhreac, was officially adopted for the big rock on 2 December 1924.
 The Sgurra Breac, a local history / natural sciences newsletter published from 2004 to 2010, had adopted the name of the "Big Rock".

 Survey monument

 There is a first order Natural Resources Canada Geodetic Survey Division Station (Unique Number: 21139) on the summit, consisting of three markers.
 Two are brass/bronze disks and one is a copper survey bolt.
 This station was established sometime before 1921 as a fourth order station, and upgraded to first order in 1969/1970.

 Hiking / Geocaching

-Sgurra Bhreac is a challenging but popular hiking/geocaching destination as the view from its summit is impressive.
+Sgurra Bhreac is a challenging but popular hiking/geocaching destination due to the view from its summit.
 From here one can see Sydney, Glace Bay, the Bras d'Or Lake, the Mira River and most of the Mira area, Loch Lomond, the Atlantic Ocean, and many other lakes, ridges, valleys and bogs.